OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ```

 Here, we are making use of `Angular Material Modules like like mat-icon, mat-toolbar, mat-list` and some directives
 like `fxLayout`.
-Basically, all the modules from `Angular Material` are prefixed with `mat`.
-And to use any of these modules in our app, we just have to import such modules
-into `material.module.ts` file as we did earlier.
-After adding the modules, `material.module.ts` should look like this;
+As we now know how to import modules from `Angular Material`.
+You can go ahead and do that.
+After adding these modules, `material.module.ts` must look like this;

 ```ts
 import {NgModule} from '@angular/core'